LaniakeaStar/KCWI_scripts/README.md

-# Scripts para trabajar con datos del KCWI yipiee #
+# Scripts to work with data of KCWI yipiee #

 **Description of scripts:**